 The 4th Hobgoblin was a B-rate villain who stole the costume and gear of one of the more formidable foes in Spider-Man history, and eventually the original Hobgoblin came out of retirement to kill the guy with the 7 page losing streak for his wannabe aspirations.

-Jack Kirby's Fourth World mythos: Desaad, Darkseid's majordomo/torturer, and Glorious Godfrey, Darkseid's PR man.
+Jack Kirby's Fourth World mythos: Desaad, Darkseid's majordomo/torturer, and Glorious Godfrey, Darkseid's PR man, who tends to show up as a very-punchable televangelist or political news commentator.

-He has quite the Distaff Counterpart (only you know, good looking) in Marvel Comics with fellow space pirate Nebula, self proclaimed granddaughter of certified Magnificent Bastard Thanos, who has taken great pleasure by making her his personnal punching bag...
+( He has quite the Distaff Counterpart (only you know, good looking) in Marvel Comics with fellow space pirate Nebula, self proclaimed granddaughter of certified Magnificent Bastard Thanos, who has taken great pleasure by making her his personal punching bag...
 More than once.

 The Wizard from Fantastic Four thinks very highly of himself, but really he is just a 4th rate Dr. Doom wannabe with lamer motives, lamer tech and a way fewer accomplishments.
 He is dumb enough attack the Fantastic Four, a group that defeats Dr. Doom and Galactus on a regular basis, by forming a group called the Frightful Four and having the Trapster, a loser villain with a glue gun who used to be called "Paste Pot Pete", as a member.